ydb-platform/ydb-cpp-sdk/README.md

-# WARNING: THIS IS SUPER MEGA EXTRA ALPHA VERSION OF DATABASE/SQL DRIVER FOR YDB!!!
+# WARNING: THIS IS SUPER MEGA EXTRA ALPHA VERSION OF C++ DRIVER FOR YDB!!!
 # Don't use it in production environment!

 If you ok with this warning, then...